 In fact, for some people 1 to 2 teaspoons of cassia cinnamon per day can create issues.

 So, if you already consume cinnamon regularly, then it’s best to use ceylon because it has about 250 times less coumarin than cassia (source).

 As for how much to add to your smoothie, start low, with about 1/4 to 1/2 teaspoon.
 The flavor can be quite invasive.

-7. Hormone-Friendly Herbs
+7. Hormone-Friendly Powders and Foods